deexsunts/studyplanner-1/README.md

  changed the planner so it would automatically save stuff down changed the books and the notes section added progress to the video section

+ ##changelog 18 may:
+ - added weight tracker
+ - added a calendar (only works for one event per day for now)
+ - fixed minor issues
+ - added active/deactive to notes and books